 Office hours: Tuesdays by appointment, Wednesdays and Friday afternoon.

-The Rev. Andrew H. Borden, Pastor of Zion Lutheran Church (ELCA) and a WPI campus chaplain
+Associate Pastor of Trinity Lutheran Church and a WPI campus chaplain